opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 And that is it!
 Everything we did the last few million pages led up to this moment, a VAO that stores our vertex attribute configuration and which VBO to use.
 Usually when you have multiple objects you want to draw, you first generate/configure all the VAOs (and thus the required VBO and attribute pointers) and store those for later use.
 The moment we want to draw one of our objects, we take the corresponding VAO, bind it, then draw the object and unbind the VAO again.
 The triangle we've all been waiting for

-To draw our objects of choice, OpenGL provides us with the glDrawArrays function that draws primitives using the currently active shader, the previously defined vertex attribute configuration and with the VBO's vertex data (indirectly bound via the VAO).
+To draw our objects of choice, OpenGL provides us with the `GL.DrawArrays` function that draws primitives using the currently active shader, the previously defined vertex attribute configuration and with the VBO's vertex data (indirectly bound via the VAO).

 ```cs
 shader.UseProgram();